To set up mock server, you need only three things:

 ./mocks/product/grouping/api/collection/POST/default.{ext}

-to universe.{ext} in above example that is the file name should be the variant name.
+The file name for variants should change from default.{ext} to universe.{ext} in above example that is the file name should be the variant name.

 To mock live services, your application should allow to configure it to be directed to a mock service instead of live services as shown below: